attr-encrypted/encryptor/README.markdown

 by overwriting or merging this attribute:

 	Huberry::Encryptor.default_options.merge!(:algorithm => 'bf', :key => 'some default secret key')

+You can extract the `Encryptor` module out of the `Huberry` namespace if you'd like

+	Encryptor = Huberry::Encryptor

 Run `openssl list-cipher-commands` in your terminal to view a list all cipher algorithms that are supported on your platform.